 Sonos is an American company that manufactures high-end audio products like smart speakers and soundbars.
 Many of their speakers have built-in support for Alexa and Google Assistant, which is helpful if you like issuing voice commands.
 They often have well-balanced sound profiles that are well-suited to playing music.
 The companion app, Sonos S2, has bass and treble sliders, which lets you adjust the speaker's sound profile to your liking.
 Many Sonos speakers are intended for home use, with wired-only designs.
 The Sonos One Gen 2 and Sonos One SL can even be used as satellite speakers in some Sonos soundbar setups, like the Sonos Arc.

 JBL is an American company that manufactures a variety of audio equipment, including loudspeakers and headphones.
 They have a wide variety of speakers, though they're generally designed for outdoor use and casual listening.
 Many of their speakers have balanced sound profiles out-of-the-box, though they often don't have a lot of sound customization features like a graphic EQ.
-Some JBL speakers can get quite loud and come with RGB lights, making them suitable for use at parties.
-Many are designed to be used on the go, like the JBL GO 3, which has a small, portable design and a built-in hook.
+Some JBL speakers can get quite loud and come with RGB lights, making them suitable for parties.
+Many are designed for use on the go, like the JBL GO 3, which has a small, portable design and a built-in hook.
 Overall, JBL speakers are well built and have a range of designs and uses.

 The JBL PartyBox 310 is the best JBL speaker we've tested.
 This large Bluetooth speaker has a unique design with circular RGB lights.
 It has a slightly boomy sound profile that can produce a fairly extended low-bass, which may please fans of bass-heavy genres like hip-hop or EDM.
 It can get very loud, making it suitable for playing music in large groups of people, though there's some compression present at max volume.
-Unfortunately, it's not very portable due to its bulky design.
-That said, you can use it outside thanks to its seventeen-hour battery life and IPX4 rating for water resistance, though we don't currently test for this.
-Like the JBL PartyBox 100, this speaker has Mic-in and Guitar-in ports, which are handy for musicians.
+Unfortunately, it isn't very portable due to its bulky design.
+That said, you can use it outside thanks to its 17-hour battery life and IPX4 rating for water resistance, which certifies it to be protected from small splashes of water.
+Like the JBL PartyBox 100, this speaker has Mic-in and Guitar-in ports, handy for musicians.